 DBT believes that skills are the foundation of building a life worth living.
 We think it is critical to keep skills training in our lives during this trying and confusing time.
 And DBT skills and mindfulness may be even more important to us now, to help us manage the fears and emotions that we are all feeling about the changes going on around us.

-However, given recent events, and the closings of group outings, schools, universities and general meetings, we have had to be creative in finding ways to sustain our DBT group program.
+However, given events of the past year, and the suspensions and gradual reopening of group outings, schools, universities and general meetings, we have had to be creative in finding ways to sustain our DBT group program.

-We have partnered with the Zoom Video Conferencing platform, due to their HIPAA compliant privacy encryption, to be able to hold our DBT groups and individual sessions by Video Conference.
-Please stay home and log in to the group (or individual sessions/family sessions/intake appointments) from there.
+We partnered with the Zoom Video Conferencing platform, due to their HIPAA compliant privacy encryption, to be able to hold our DBT groups and individual sessions by Video Conference.
+Please stay home and log in to the DBT group from there.

 - LOG ON: Prior to your group or individual session start time, you will receive an email with a link to the specific Zoom Meeting for your DBT group and time, allowing you to “attend” group from home.
 If you are in one of CCDBT’s Family DBT Skills groups, you will log on ONCE as a family.
-(Note: To keep a better organization to this complex process, we will not be able to accommodate switches to other groups at least for the time being.)
 Your group will all receive this link.
 More specific instructions on how to join the Zoom meeting can be found HERE.
 There will be no specific charge to you for this video conferencing.
 While standard DBT Skills Group rates will apply, CCDBT will cover all Zoom costs to host these video DBT groups (Note: CCDBT will not be responsible for your internet costs or your cell phone costs).

 - PROTECT YOUR PRIVACY.
-Although the Encryption of the video signal and data are HIPAA compliant, we request that you add an additional step to protect your privacy by creating a pseudonym (a fake name) to log on to the video conference (or just use your initials only).
+Although the Encryption of the video signal and data are HIPAA compliant, we request that you add an additional step to protect your privacy by using only your first name(s) to log on to the video conference (or just use your initials only).
 That name/initials will be visible on the screen, i.e., each leader and each family will have one “box” on the screen.
 The leaders’ “boxes” will have a video images of the leaders.
 The individual clients’ boxes (or families’ boxes for Multifamily Adolescent DBT Skills Groups) will have video that can be turned on or off by the leader.
 The group leaders will mute/unmute group members’ audio, which will allow group members to be able to talk to the group.
 Group members will be able to hear each other talk.
 To protect and uphold confidentiality of all clients, please do not record the screen or the audio in any way.

 - WAYS TO LOG IN.
 There are three ways to log on to CCDBT’s Zoom DBT Groups: